 Students traveling with restricted diets should actively plan for their experience.
 It is important to start thinking about how to travel with these restrictions and to start developing strategies for staying healthy.

-- GeoBlue has a medical phrases translator that can offer translations and pronunciation of terms such as “I am allergic to gluten (milk, nuts, shellfish, etc.)” from English to 13 different languages.
+- GeoBlue has a medical phrases translator that can offer translations and pronunciation of terms and phrases such as “gluten” or “I am allergic to peanuts (eggs, milk, shellfish, etc.)” from English to over a dozen languages.

-- Companies like Select Wisely and Brokerfish sell translation cards for a range of diets and allergies that can provide the needed vocabulary for you.
+- Organizations like FARE, Select Wisely and Brokerfish offer or sell translation cards for a range of diets and allergies that can provide the needed vocabulary for you.

-If a particular dietary requirement or language is not accessible in these resources, take the time to search out information online to communicate about diet and health effectively in a new environment.
+If a particular dietary requirement or language is not accessible in these resources, search information online to effectively communicate about diet and health in a new environment.